 Can Peach Trees Grow in Pots?

 Absolutely; in fact, growing peaches in a container is an ideal growing method.
-Peaches bloom as early as March, so growing peaches in a container makes the tree easier to protect from sudden frost or winds.
+Peaches bloom as early as March, so growing peaches in a container makes the it easier to protect the tree from sudden frost or winds.

 There are a few things to consider if you want a container grown peach tree.
-First off, unlike apple trees, peaches have no dwarf rootstock to keep the trees small.
+First, unlike apple trees, peaches have no dwarf rootstock to keep the trees small.
 Instead, some varieties naturally grow smaller.
-These are called “natural dwarfs” and while they produce full size fruit, the trees remain smaller, up to 6 feet in height or even smaller for container grown peach trees.
+These are called “natural dwarfs” and, while they produce full size fruit, the trees remain smaller, up to 6 feet (2 m.) in height or even smaller for container grown peach trees.

 How to Grow Peach Trees in Containers